-- 1. Disengage the PTO and move the motion-control levers to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+- 1. Disengage the PTO and ensure that the parking brake is engaged. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.

 Note: Due to the deep recess around the spark plug, blowing out the cavity with compressed air is the most effective method for cleaning.
 The spark plug is most accessible when the blower housing is removed for cleaning.